Job Readiness Job Search Services

 All clients attend an orientation that provides basic information on job search requirements.

 As needed, a client may attend specialized workshops that focus on job readiness components.
-The workshops are embedded within job search service.
+The workshops are embedded within the job search service.

 Employment Connection Application (ECA)